lamng3/lamng3.github.io/index.md

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-I'm Lam T Nguyen, an M.Sc. student from the Department of Computer Science and Data Sciences at Case Western Reserve University.
+I'm Lam T Nguyen, a M.Sc. student from the Department of Computer Science and Data Sciences at Case Western Reserve University.
 I graduated Cum Laude with a B.Sc. in Computer Science from Case Western Reserve University in 2024.

 I am interested in Large Language Models, Efficient Machine Learning, and Multi-agent Systems.